 For the most part, MQLs are leads that fit the overall description of a customer – the right segment, the right industry – and knowing this helps marketing create programs that target the right type of leads.
 An SQL is usually attained after an MQL has been nurtured through the buyer’s journey, and is warm-hot and ready to be contacted by sales.
 SQLs typically have a few more boxes checked – the right budget, the right decision-making authority – and defining this helps to create a lead process for when marketing hands leads off to sales.
 More info on MQLs vs SQLs here.

 - Know Your Buyers

 Researching your prospects, through interviews and external sources, provides all the details you need to know: exactly what information prospects want and how they want to receive it.
-Once you’ve done the research, use personas to bring it to life and better illustrate your target audience.
+Once you’ve done the research, use personas to bring it to life, and better illustrate your target audience.

 - Revamp Your Website With Lead Generation in Mind

 In a strategic lead generation website, every page has a specific purpose.
-Think about the questions your buyers have as they are considering a purchase.For example, in the beginning of their buyer’s journey, they are looking for general information; towards the middle, they’ll want to compare choices (i.e. you and your competitors); towards the end they’ll want more information about pricing and how to purchase.
+Think about the questions your buyers have as they are considering a purchase.For example, at the beginning of their buyer’s journey, they are looking for general information; towards the middle, they’ll want to compare choices (i.e. you and your competitors); towards the end, they’ll want more information about pricing and how to purchase.
 Make the process of collecting this information easier for them, and you’ll reap the benefits!

 When your website speaks to each of the needs your buyers have, they’ll be able to find all their information in one place and speed up the process of making a purchase.